Quick Answer

 What factors most affect life insurance quotes?

-The most impactful factors are your age, health status, smoking status, and the type and amount of coverage you choose.
-Secondary factors include your occupation, driving record, family medical history, criminal record, and current financial situation.
-Each of these contributes to how insurers classify your overall risk level.
+Age, health status, and smoking status have the largest impact on premiums.
+Secondary factors include your occupation, driving record, family medical history, criminal record, and financial history.
+Each contributes to how underwriters classify your overall risk, and that classification determines your rate.

 How much more do smokers pay for life insurance?

-Smokers typically pay 2 to 3 times more in life insurance premiums than non-smokers with otherwise comparable health profiles.
-All forms of nicotine use — including vaping, chewing tobacco, nicotine patches, and e-cigarettes — are generally treated as smoking by most insurers, though policies vary by carrier.
+Smokers typically pay 2 to 3 times more in premiums than non-smokers with comparable health profiles.
+All forms of nicotine use, including vaping, chewing tobacco, and nicotine patches, are generally treated as smoking by most insurers, though the specific rules vary by carrier.

 Does gender affect life insurance premiums?

 Yes.
-Women generally receive lower life insurance quotes than men because they have a statistically longer life expectancy — approximately 5.8 years longer, according to the CDC.
-This means insurers expect to pay out benefits later on average for female policyholders, reducing the premium charged.
+Women generally receive lower life insurance quotes than men because they have a statistically longer life expectancy, approximately 5.8 years longer, according to the CDC.
+Insurers expect to pay out benefits later on average for female policyholders, which reduces the premium charged.

 Can I get life insurance with a pre-existing health condition?